 There is no one-to-one relationship between characters and glyphs.
-For example, a ligature is a single glyph which is represented by two or more separate characters.
-On the other hand, a specific glyph may be used to represent different characters depending on the context (some characters look identical, see Figure 4.1).
+For example, a ligature is a single glyph which represents two or more separate characters.
+On the other hand, a specific glyph may represent different characters depending on the context (some characters look identical, see Figure 4.1).